Sinha-at/Results_Analysis/README.md

 - Both sample sizes >30 --> Z-test
 - Different sizes --> Welsh-test

+## How are the results calculated ?

+Quantitative analysis: This is based on the mean score of the participants in the study, statistical testing is carried out based on the population and nature of the experiment.
+When comparing a conventional system and a conversational system, we are able to perform dependent significant testing, since the population undertaking the experiment in both settings is the same.
+And, if we are comparing the mean score of the conversational interface with a standard benchmark, we can conduct independent significance testing

+Qualitative analysis:  The different dimensions are annotated based on comparison of the mean values for the study participants.
+A mean value between 2 and 4 represents a neutral evaluation of the corresponding scale (yellow dimension), a mean > 4 represents a positive evaluation (green dimension) and mean < 2 represents a negative evaluation (red dimension).
+After comparing the mean, each question is annotated based on the dimensions.
+The dimensions are annotated by two independent analysts with the Kappa coefficient (Approx .85), then the dimension is counted for each section.
+As per the dimension, the section of the interface that needs to be improved can be identified.
+For example, if software usability gets more red dimensions, then the interface needs to be improved with respect to software usability.

 ## Installation

 _Results_Analysis requires a version of python over 3 to run._